Stellar Data Recovery Pro for Mac

 Step 4: Boom…scan completed!
 It says “Total 4.85 MB in 75 files in 8 folders.”
 Looks good.
 But wait, are they really the photos I deleted?

-Step 5: Like I said in the summary above, one thing I like about the app is its file preview ability.
+Step 5: As I said in the summary above, one thing I like about the app is its file preview ability.
 To check whether the found items are what I deleted, I double-clicked each file to preview the content.
 And yep, they are all there.

 Step 6: Well, you can preview the photos, but to save them you’ll need a registration key.
 How to get it?
 You have to buy from Stellar official store, and a key will be delivered to your email instantly.